 This training series is…

 - Client-centered, respecting the client’s autonomy, rights, and personal liberty with regards to their decisions regarding psilocybin use.

 - Collaborative with medical and mental health providers, somatic health practitioners, alternative healing practitioners, and spiritually oriented healers.

-- Offered in alignment with the social justice mission of the Graduate School of Education and Counseling at Lewis & Clark College, ethical principles for those who are not mental health professionals, provider’s professional ethics and in a spirit of inclusion, non-violence, affordability, and affirmation of marginalized communities.
+- Offered in alignment with the social justice mission of the Graduate School of Education and Counseling at Lewis & Clark College, and provides professional ethics in a spirit of inclusion, non-violence, affordability, and affirmation of marginalized communities.

 For mental health professionals, this training series…